theBlargleFishies/theBlargleFishies/README.md

-Yo, We are the Blargle Fishes!!
+Hey there, we are the one and only Blarglefish!!
-We are a high school robotics team, and this is where we post our opensource code, to help other teams, and ourselves!!
+We are a high school robotics team, and this is where we post our opensoruce code!
+We mostly post it to help out our fellow FIRST robotics teams, so feel free to use it!! :) and best of luck at competition! :D

 <!---